 Have you ever looked at the beautiful Winter Containers featuring spruce tips and other lovely greenery and said “yes, please”, just to look at the price tag and said “no, thank you.”
 I just can’t justify spending those prices and yet I love adding festive touches for the holidays and having something pretty to look at outdoors besides winter gloom.
 I have no floral arranging skills whatsoever, but if I can put together a winter planter, so can you.
+I find that every year I do it, my Christmas porch pot looks better and better.

 This post contains affiliate links.
 If you click on